TzuHuanTai/RaspberryPi_WebRTC/README.md

 An MQTT server is required for communication between devices.
 For remote access, free cloud options include [HiveMQ](https://www.hivemq.com) and [EMQX](https://www.emqx.com/en).
 > [!TIP]
 > **Is MQTT registration necessary, and why is MQTT needed?**<br/>
-> Yes, MQTT is required for signaling P2P connection info between your camera and the client UI.
+> MQTT is one option for signaling P2P connection information between your camera and the client UI.
+WHEP, on the other hand, runs an HTTP service locally and does not require a third-party server.
+It is only suitable for devices with a public hostname.
 If you choose to self-host an MQTT server (e.g., [Mosquitto](doc/SETUP_MOSQUITTO.md)) and need to access the signaling server remotely via mobile data, you may need to set up DDNS, port forwarding, and SSL/TLS.

 ## Running the Application